Ji-Rath/SSJ2024/README.md

 - the end

 Levels
-- Introduce build mode - drag/drop physics blocks and crafting
+- Introduce build mode - drag/drop physics blocks
-- Introduce block breaking and blueprint researching
+- Introduce blueprint researching/crafting
 - Introduce pressure pads and springs - springs to jump to high places and drop blocks on pad to trigger reactions